tipazzz/EducationContent/computing/unit-3/lesson-3.md

 ```

 ## Step 11
 Position your Agent and run the code.
-Position your Agent at one corner of your park, with the Agent facing the bulk of the park and with the main body of the park to the left.
-We have marked this in the image below with Yellow Wool.
+Position your Agent at one corner of your park, with the back of the Agent against a fence and with the main body of the park to the left.

 Test your code.
 Your Agent should now move forward to a random location, plant two randomly selected flowers, move backward, do the same and move left to start again.
 This will create a random meadow of flowers.